amurasystems/api/README.md

 Response:

-Return a list of slots:
+Returns a list of slots:

 | Argument | Type     | Required | Description                                     |
 |----------|----------|----------|-------------------------------------------------|